Clinical and Anatomy Teaching Fellows

 For this post we require highly motivated and enthusiastic doctors, who will be an important part of the School of Medicine team in Newcastle,

-• You will be involved in the delivery of our MBBS curriculum to year 1 and 2 medical students for clinical skills or anatomy teaching,
+• You will be involved in the delivery of our MBBS curriculum to year 1 and 2 medical students for clinical skills,

 • You will have the opportunity to contribute to education research projects and to the development of teaching and learning activities and resources,

-• You are expected to have an MBBS degree and to be clinically active, with relevant experience in the NHS, and to have completed your Foundation training (or equivalent) by August 2026,
+• You are expected to have an MBBS degree, to be clinically active with a license to practice, to have relevant experience in the NHS, and to have completed your Foundation training (or equivalent) by August 2026,

-There are no clinical, patient-facing duties within this role.
+• There are no clinical, patient-facing duties within the clinical teaching fellow role.

 The University has developed a Teaching and Scholarship Role Profiles.pdf document which summarises the range of activities that colleagues may be expected to perform.